 NHCF launched its first brunch program in collaboration with Kiwassa Neighbourhood House in May 2010, as part of its objective to alleviate poverty.
 By December 2016, about Five Thousand meals had already been served.

-This was a monthly support program where NCHF volunteers, in partnership with Kiwassa Neighbourhood Community Center, provided free meals to the local people at Hastinsg and Nanaimo Street at East Vancouver.
+This was a monthly support program where NCHF volunteers, in partnership with Kiwassa Neighbourhood Community Center, provided free meals to the local people at Hastings and Nanaimo Street at East Vancouver.

 - May 2015 Nepal Earthquake Victim Immediate Support

-Then President Parashar Malla and Secretary Raju Ranjit travelled to Nepal and distributed items worth of about CAD $14,000 in the following areas:
+Then President Parashar Malla, Secretary Raju Ranjit and many other committed volunteers travelled to Nepal and distributed items worth of about CAD $14,000 in the following areas:

 1. Mirkot & Dhuwakot VDC, Gorkha – 100 tents – cost NRs.76K

 (61 families from Mirkot VDC and 64 families from Dhuwakot VDC, additional 25 tents were purchased and provided by local volunteer Narayan Adhikari).

 2. Kavrepalnchowk – Hokse and Siranchaour village- costs NRs.
 136K

 3. Chepag village near Gajuri, Chitwan- costs NRs.
 28K

 4. Aginchok VDC, Dhading – costs NRs.
 275K